Office hours take place in district on the third Friday of every month at the following times and locations:

 PUBLIC OFFICES AND AFFILIATIONS

 Hank and his wife Cathy have been happily married for 47 years.
-They have two grown sons, Matthew an electrical engineer, and Zachary, an orthopedic surgeon.
+They have two grown sons, Matthew an electrical engineer, married to Kelly, and Zachary, an orthopedic surgeon, married to Carli.
+They also have three grandchildren Vivian, Everett, and Hayes.